 Control Description Use Motion Blur Check to apply a blurring algorithm to blend movement smoothly into the video.
 This is useful if you are using video properties effects to move clips on the canvas.
 This option increases encoding time so it should only be used if objects are not moving smoothly in your exported video.
 Add Chapter Track from Markers When encoding with some codecs, check to add chapter markers to your movie based on the location and names of the markers in your project.
 These markers provide quick navigation and require named markers to be present in the project.
 Add Captions Track Check to include your caption track.
+Burn In Captions When checked, imported captions are burned into the clip.

-Note: QuickTime X and VLC require a chapter marker on the first frame of your project or it will move the chapter markers from their intended locations.
+Note: \QuickTime X and VLC require a chapter marker on the first frame of your project or it will move the chapter markers from their intended locations.
 Be sure to set a chapter marker at the very beginning of your project to prevent this.